 What cars will offer CarPlay integration?

-A wide variety of luxury and budget vehicles will eventually have the CarPlay app.
-First out of the gate in 2015 are Ferrari, Hyundai, Mercedes-Benz and Volvo.
-Ford is also demonstrating models with the software, such as the current Mustang.
+A wide variety of luxury and budget vehicles have the CarPlay app (or are planned to).
+Ferrari, Hyundai, Mercedes-Benz and Volvo were some of the first car makers to feature CarPlay in 2015, with others such as Ford adding CarPlay to certain models such as the Mustang later.
 Starting with 2016 models, Buick's Regal and LaCrosse will ship with CarPlay, eventually rolling out to the rest of Buick's fleet over the following 36 months.
 GM also announced that the 2016 Canyon, Sierra and Yukon will feature CarPlay via its 8-inch IntelliLink infotainment system.
+Nissan's 2017 Maxima will be its first car to to support CarPlay on its 8-inch screen, and leaked price listings from BMW have revealed that the 2017, M3, M4, X4 M and X6 models will each support CarPlay for an extra $300.

 Virtually every automaker has said they'll work with Apple, but precisely when specific models from other manufacturers will appear remains to be seen.